joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 ... or some error that needs correcting.
 You should be able to make changes to your Eleventy templates and see new output or change the processing script, run `wp wptomd` again, and see the output there.
 If you leave your local site open in your browser, it will even live reload so feedback on what you're doing comes quickly!

-I'll say here ... making changes in any part of this pipeline and having my browser reloaded with the changes by the time I got back to the browser window is what really made love this process!
+I'll say here ... making changes in any part of this pipeline and having my browser reloaded with the changes by the time I got back to the window is what really made love this process!
 There are a lot of moving pieces but you get used to where things are (and should be) stored fairly quickly.
 I had a Sass processor running at the same time so I could make minor styling changes and have the compiled CSS carried over by Eleventy as well.
 Very powerful.

 ## Eleventy structure

 So far, I've been concentrating on the WordPress side of things.
 Eleventy is really well-documented and a lot of what you'll want to do here depends on your site.

 Still, there are a number of things we did above that will affect how the templates come together so I'll cover the configuration and structure that I used, which is stored in the [sample repo here](https://github.com/joshcanhelp/wordpress-to-11ty/tree/v0.0.1).
 This repo includes all of the template files and configuration that I use, plus Markdown content that was created by importing the [WP theme unit test](https://codex.wordpress.org/Theme_Unit_Test) file into a clean install of WordPress.
 I ran my WP to Markdown CLI script, made a couple of changes:

 - The "Markup: Title With Special Characters" post was not playing nicely with YAML so I removed the backslash
 - I changed the `page/front-page.md` to `page/home-page.md` and changed the `permalink` meta to `/index.html` so there would be a home page
+- I copied the `wp-content` directory into the `_dist` output directory so the images appeared correctly

 ... and then ran Eleventy.
-With those small changes above, the site was built and served!
+With those small changes above, the site was built and served without a problem!
 See the README in that repo for more details about how to run this site locally and below for specifics on the Eleventy structure.

 ### Markdown

 All of the markdown is stored in `content/md` ([GitHub](https://github.com/joshcanhelp/wordpress-to-11ty/tree/v0.0.1/content/md)) so I can output the convertor script to an isolated location.
 Eleventy builds or copies everything of a particular format that's located the `content` directory.
 All of this is determined in the configuration file.
-The object that is returned below is a specific format to indicate where the content should come from, `dir.input`, and where it should be processed to, `dir.output`.
+The object that is returned below is a specific format to indicate where the content should come from - `dir.input` - and where it should be processed to - `dir.output`.
 The `setTemplateFormats()` call tells Eleventy what to look for.
 The `md` files are processed and the `css` ones are just passed through.

 ```js
 // .eleventy.js
 module.exports = function(eleventyConfig) {
   // ...
   eleventyConfig.setTemplateFormats([ 'md', 'css' ]);

   return {
     dir: {
       input: "content",